tamberg/microbit-grove/README.md

 ```

 ## Control a servo
-Connect a servo to Grove Port *P0*.
+Connect a servo to Grove Port *P0*, but power it with 5V.

 <img src="images/servo.png" width="512" />